YottaDB/YDBDoc/MessageRecovery/errors.rst

 MAXBTLEVEL, Global ^gggg in region rrrr reached maximum level

 Run Time/MUPIP Error: This indicates that the global-variable-tree for global xxxx reached the maximum level permissible.
 Very likely, MUPIP REORG was specified with a fill-factor much less than 100.
 Small fill-factors can cause REORG to revise existing GDS-blocks (in order to accommodate the fill-factor requirement), in turn causing block-splits, which might lead to an increase of the tree height.
-Alternatively a SET or MERGE has made the global really too large for the current block size, which is most likely to happen with large (spanning) database nodes.
-Note that if this message does not specify the global name, it means the directory tree for the region hit the limit - YottaDB believes the directory tree full condition is almost impossible to create in practice.
+Alternatively, a SET or MERGE has made the global too large for the current block size, which is most likely to happen with large (spanning) database nodes.
+Note that if this message does not specify the global name, it means that the directory tree for the region hit the limit - YottaDB believes that the "directory tree full" condition is almost impossible to create in practice.

 Action: If MUPIP reorg was specified with a small fill-factor, try higher number (close to 100) to reduce tree-height.
 Other techniques include increasing GDS-block-size, reducing reserved bytes, killing unwanted portions of the tree or moving some nodes in the global to a different database region.